parkinsons-toolkit/app-content/pages-content/living-with-parkinsons/practical-advice/appointments-and-hospital-stays.md

 Make sure you tell staff you have Parkinson’s.
 It is helpful to give the contact details of your Parkinson’s specialist team.
 If it is a planned hospital admission they can liaise in advance.
 There is often overlap in the questions that different healthcare professionals ask and it can be frustrating to repeat.
 Consider using the _About Me_ and _My Health_ pages to record some of this key information.
 Then you can show the summary to multiple people, clarifying details as needed.

 If you are being treated with an advanced therapy or if you are on an experimental treatment, it is essential to tell the staff looking after you about it as soon as possible.
 These are highly specialised treatments so many healthcare professionals will not know much about them and the hospital may need to obtain them specifically.
-It is helpful if you can provide the details of your treatment and the team that look after it. _You should also have been provided by the team looking after these therapies with advice on what to do if you are admitted to hospital._
+It is helpful if you can provide the details of your treatment and the team that look after it. <ins>You should also have been provided by the team looking after these therapies with advice on what to do if you are admitted to hospital.</ins>

 See extra information below for a list of advanced therapies.